07th-mod/ui-editing-scripts/README.md

 Scripts for easier editing of Unity assets for Higurashi.

 To use this tool you will need to install both Python and Rust.

+Next you will need to download the [vanilla UIs]() for Higurashi games and unpack them into `assets/vanilla`.

 Then simply run this:

 ```
 cargo run <chapter> <platform>